StefanoMagni/ModellingRegulatorsFOXP3/README.md

 4. Select the script corresponding to the analysis you are interested in running, and run it.

-## Brief description of the scripts' structure and function
+## Brief description of each script's structure and function

 WORK IN PROGRESS